-1. Put your business on the Google Map
+1. Put your business on Google Map

-- Go to Google.com/maps or to the Google Maps application on your cell phone and look for your brand name.
+- Go to Google.com/maps or the Google Maps application on your cell phone and look for your brand name.

-- Should it show up in the drop-down menu with an area close to it, at that point you have a listing!
+- Should it show up in the drop-down menu with an area close to it, at that point, you have a listing!
 Jump to the following segment.

 - If the name of your business does not show up, you will find a section in the drop-down menu for adding a missing place.
-Once you have selected that option in the drop-down menu you will be able to add the name of your business, category, and the all-important location.
+Once you have selected that option in the drop-down menu, you will be able to add the name of your business, category, and the all-important location.

 Something to note here is that anybody on the planet can add a business to Google Maps.
 Along these lines, regardless of whether you yourself haven’t done it, it’s recommended to check and ensure your professional business listing doesn’t exist beforehand.
 What’s more, don’t stress: Whoever adds your business to Google Maps doesn’t have command over that listing.
-Just the person who claims the listing by demonstrating ownership for the business has that control, which is the next point that we will address.
+Just the person who claims the listing by demonstrating ownership for that business has that control, which is the next point that we will address.

 2. How to claim your business listing on Google Maps